johnmcollier/registry-support/README.md

 ![Registry Architecture](https://user-images.githubusercontent.com/606959/88183913-5e417280-cc32-11ea-9509-651bb44d9280.png)

-### Metadata Container
+### Metadata Server

 The `oci-devfile-registry-metadata` container is a sidecar deployed alongside the OCI registry that has two purposes:
 1) Pre-loading the devfiles into the registry upon startup
-2) Generating and hosting the [index.json](https://raw.githubusercontent.com/odo-devfiles/registry/master/devfiles/index.json) for devfile consumers
+2) Hosting the [index.json](https://raw.githubusercontent.com/odo-devfiles/registry/master/devfiles/index.json) for devfile consumers

+### Regisry Proxy

+The `registry-proxy` container is a simple nginx proxy that provides read-only access to the OCI registry for devfile consumers.

 ## Deploy